Today, I am excited to share a powerful new tinnitus coping and habituation technique that I have been developing for a long time now.

-The TABS technique was created achieve a similar result.
+I created the TABS technique was created achieve the exact same result.
 It enables you to experience a deep state of relaxation while incorporating moments of tinnitus focus and awareness as part of the process, but without requiring you meditate at all!

 Results so far:

-I’ve been teaching the TABS technique to my 1-on-1 tinnitus coaching clients for the last several months now and the feedback has been incredible.
-So much so, that I finally feel ready to share it with the rest of the Rewiring Tinnitus community!
+I’ve been teaching the TABS technique to my 1-on-1 tinnitus coaching clients for the last 18 months or so now and the results have been incredible.

-But if you have been scared to try my tinnitus-focused meditation techniques, or have been unsuccessful with them in the past, this is an entirely new technique that you can practice daily instead.
+But if you have been scared to try my tinnitus-focused meditation techniques, or have been unsuccessful with them in the past, this is an entirely new technique and strategy that you can practice daily instead to facilitate habituation.